Predator Eyes & Sunset Lies 🐫

 “Absolutely terrifying.
 Bloody Americans.”

-We all laugh, half from the joke, half from the fact we were still in one piece.
+half from the fact Doug is still in one piece.

 Cable Beach: The Shot That Wasn't

-The final stop of the day: Cable Beach at sunset.
+The final stop of the day:

-BUT apparently, we found one.
+But apparently, we found one.

 Clouds roll in.
-The light never hits.
+The light never really hits.

 No golden glow.
-No silhouett camels.
+No silhouette camels.
+No magic.

 Disappointed?
 Sure.